Blacksuan19/blacksuan19/README.md

 ## 👋 Hi there

-I'm Abubakar Yagoub, known online as Blacksuan19, I'm passionate about Deep learning, neural networks, and linux, i like to rice my Arch (BTW) installation to my heart's content.
-When I'm not busy learning something new about neural networks, I'm usually enjoying some music while working on side projects.
+I'm Abubakar Yagoub, I'm passionate about Deep learning, neural networks, and Linux.
+When I'm not busy learning something new, I'm usually lifting some weights, enjoying music or working on side projects.

 I prefer notebooks for Data Science projects, All my data science projects can be found in Kaggle. <br> <br>